EXPLORE THIS STORY

 DOMINANT ANGLE

-Jerusalem notes that voting implies recognizing Israel -- a detail most outlets gloss over
+Jerusalem notes that voting implies recognition of Israel—a detail most media outlets downplay

 Dominant angle identified — does not reflect unanimity of this country’s media